SteveCurran24/leetcode-solutions/grind75/NOTES.md

 ## Two Sum

-The key takeaway from this problem was understanding two possible solutions:
-- Using a nested loop for `O(n²)` search time.
-- Using a hash map for `O(n)` complexity.
+The key takeaway from this was using either a nested loop for **O(n²)** search time, or a **hash map** for **O(n)** complexity.

-I did some research into how hash maps work:
+I did some research into how hash maps work.

-- **Hash maps** use a hashing algorithm to store values based on key–value pairs, giving `O(1)` average search time.
+- **Hash maps** – Hashing algorithm used to store values based on key pairs. **O(1)** search time.
-- The key’s memory location is determined by computing something like `hash(10)`.
-  When a `10` is encountered again, `hash(10)` is recomputed.
+  The key location in memory is stored at `hash(10)`.
+When a `10` is encountered again, `hash(10)` is computed.
-  If the value already exists, it’s reused; otherwise, it’s stored.
+  If the value is there, it is left alone.
+If it is not, it is stored.
+Etc.

 ## Valid Parentheses

-This problem illustrates the use of a stack in Python.
-A list provides all of the functionality of a stack, using `.append()` for push and `.pop()` for pop operations.
+This illustrates the use of a stack in Python — a list has all of the functionality of a stack.
+You use `.append` for push and `.pop` for pop.

-- I created a dictionary to store the key–value pairs in *reverse* order, meaning that closing brackets are used as keys.
+- I created a dictionary to store the keypairs, and the "reverse" order.
-  This allows direct verification when popping from the stack.

-For example:
+  Meaning that I set the closing bracket values to be the key, so that when I pop I can just verify the dictionary correctly.

-If I encounter `}`, I pop from the stack.
-Then, I take the `}` and look up its corresponding opening bracket in the dictionary.
+Ie. If I encounter `}`, I will pop.
+I will then take the `}` that I encountered, and use that to look up the other side of it in the dictionary.
-If what I popped equals `{`, the match is valid.
-Otherwise, it fails.
+Because I assigned the value `{`, if what I popped equals `{` then it's good, else fail.
-The function also fails if the stack is empty when attempting to pop.
+Also fail if stack is empty.

 ## Merge Two Sorted Lists

-This problem demonstrates the use of a linked list.
-It was somewhat troublesome for me in Python, but the key takeaway is to advance the pointer only once at a time.
+This demonstrates the use of a linked list.
+Troublesome for me in Python, but the key takeaway is to only advance the pointer once at a time.
-Don’t try to do two additions to the list simultaneously.
-Creating a head node is fine, but **keep the head**.
-Even if the head’s value isn’t needed, it’s important to maintain it so that the linked list construction remains simple and valid.
+Don't try to do two additions to the list at the same time.
+Also, creating a head is fine, but I want to **KEEP** the head.
+Even if I don't need the value at the head, it's important to keep it so that construction of the LL will remain valid/simple.
-If the head value isn’t needed, just return `head.next`.
+If I don't need the head value, just return `head.next`.
 ```python
 while list1 is not None and list2 is not None:
     if list1.val <= list2.val: